 The model also becomes reactive and quickly adapts to the needs of users.

-Innovations of the Web 2.0
+Innovations of the Web 2.0 and the future

 It is a hybrid Web application giving access to various Web services starting